remiblancher/post-quantum-pki-lab/usecases/applications/04-is-this-cert-still-good/README.md

-# APP-04: "Is This Cert Still Good?"
+# APP-04: "PQC OCSP: Is This Cert Still Good?"

 > **Key Message:** Real-time certificate verification with OCSP works exactly the same with PQC.